riyajerry/blue-team-portfolio/README.md

 ![Scheduled task detection](screenshots/scheduled-task-detection.png)

 ### What I learned
-- Windows audit policies are off by default — enabling them is a critical first step in any SOC deployment
+- Windows audit policies are off by default, enabling them is a critical first step in any SOC deployment
 - Splunk's bucket and stats commands are the core of threshold-based alerting